 An Assyrian carving of a winged beast, with the body of a lion and a human head, from Dur-Sharrukim.

 The entrance to Sargon ll's palace at Dur-Sharrukim, guarded by magnificently carved winged beasts like the one shown earlier.

-In the early nineteenth century little was known about the fabulous civilisations of Mesopotamia.
-People knew, of course, that long before the Greek and Roman empires – even before the pyramids were built in Egypt – a great civilisation had been centred on the rivers Tigress and Euphrates.
+In the early nineteenth century little was known about the fabulous civilizations of Mesopotamia.
+People knew, of course, that long before the Greek and Roman empires – even before the pyramids were built in Egypt – a great civilization had been centred on the rivers Tigress and Euphrates.
 But no doubt as they looked at that region as it was then, a desolate, lawless outpost of the corrupt and feeble Turkish empire, they found it hard to believe that this land ad ever seen the gorgeous palaces and cities, magnificent libraries, and high degree of culture associated with the names of Babylonia, Sumer, and Assyria.

 Then a series of expeditions to northern Mesopotamia suddenly laid bare the glories of the ancient Assyrian empire.
 The treasures of another world were revealed for posterity.
 The men who made these immortal discoveries were the Frenchmen Paul Botta, the Englishman Henry Layard, and the Germans Koldeway and Andrae.